How to Tenderize Thin Chicken Breasts: Simple Tips for Juicy, Flavorful Results

 Instructions:

-1. Dredge the tenderized chicken breasts in flour and shake off excess.
+1. Coat the tenderized chicken breasts in flour, then shake off any excess.

 2. Heat olive oil in a skillet and cook chicken for 2-3 minutes on each side until golden.